temporalio/documentation/docs/go/workflows.md

 The `workflow.ExecuteChildWorkflow` call is used to schedule Workflow Executions from within an executing Workflow.
 `ExecuteChildWorkflow` returns a `ChildWorkflowFuture` and you can either block on the Child Workflow starting ("asynchronous") or ending ("synchronous"):

-- Block until start: `workflow.ExecuteChildWorkflow(ctx, SampleChildWorkflow, "World").Get(...) `
+- Block until start: `workflow.ExecuteChildWorkflow(ctx, SampleChildWorkflow, "World").GetChildWorkflowExecution() `
-- Block until end: `workflow.ExecuteChildWorkflow(ctx, SampleChildWorkflow, "World").GetChildWorkflowExecution()`
+- Block until end: `workflow.ExecuteChildWorkflow(ctx, SampleChildWorkflow, "World").Get(...)`

 <!--SNIPSTART samples-go-child-workflow-example-parent-workflow-definition-->
 <!--SNIPEND-->